DigitalGeographyLab/some-lingscapes/README.md

 ## Usage

 To use the scripts you need to have Python 3 installed with the required libraries.
+It's recommended to setup a virtual python 3 environment and install the required libraries:
+>`pip install requirements.txt`

+The topic modelling script requires NLTK's stopwords and spaCy's model for english language, after installing requirements.txt run:
+>`python -m nltk.downloader stopwords`

+>`python -m spacy download en`

-It's recommended to setup a virtual python 3 environment and run `pip install requirements.txt` to install the libraries.
-Topic modelling script requires NLTK's stopwords, after installing requirements.txt run `python -m nltk.downloader stopwords`.
-After installation run the scripts on your data or on the provided dummy dataset in the recommended order.
-The dummy dataset was created for script testing.
-It contains fake captions in ten languages and randomly generated spatio-temporal characteristics.
+After installation run the scripts on your data or on the provided [dummy dataset](utils/dummydata.pkl) in the recommended order.
+For more information about the dummy dataset: scroll down and read **About the dummy dataset** section.

-___Compatibility issues___: Windows compatibility is an issue. _Skbio_ (a library for plots scripts) _doesn't_ work on Windows operating systems. _Pyfasttext_ and its dependencies (mainly _cysignals_) can be difficult to get to work on Windows operating systems.

 ### Recommended order of running scripts
 In the table below is the recommended order to run the scripts in this repo.
 The input/ouput names are _examples_, you will have to use the correct names for your data.